tino/pyFirmata/README.rst

 Credits
 =======

-The original pyFirmata has been written by Tino de Bruijn.
+The original pyFirmata was written by Tino de Bruijn.
 The realtime sampling / callback has been added by Bernd Porr.